Thomas1B/PyElectric/README.md

 # Py Electric

-Py Electric is a python library for electonic analysis.
+Py Electric is a python library for electonic analysis using Python Interactive Notebooks.
-It contains various functions like parallel components.
+It contains various functions like to calculate parallel components impedance, voltage divider, etc.